Why Do Dogs Sleep So Much?

 Wild dogs nap more often than domesticated dogs, but the difference between the two species is dramatic: your pet dog might sleep up to 16 hours per day, while her wild cousin might only sleep 8 hours.

-It’s difficult to pinpoint exactly why domestic dogs are so much more sleepy than their wild brethren, but there are some theories.
+It’s difficult to pinpoint why domestic dogs are so much more sleepy than their wild brethren, but there are some theories.

 One hypothesis is that because human homes offer a stable environment where food and shelter are readily available, pets don’t need to work as hard to survive.